 Did you know that Peru is a producer of some of the world’s highest quality cocoa beans which are used to make chocolate?!
 Well, right in Lima you can learn all about this on a tour and then make your very own chocolate!

 We did this tour at the Choco Museo right in Miraflores.
-Here, for only 79 soles each ($24 USD) we had a 2-hour workshop which involved an explanation and demonstration about how exactly chocolate is made.
+Here, for only $25 USD each we had a 2-hour workshop that involved an explanation and demonstration about how exactly chocolate is made.
 We made our very own chocolate bars to take home as well as drank some tasty hot chocolate during the tour.

 To me, this is one of the best value Lima tours because it is very affordable and fun, plus you get tons of chocolate to take home with you!
 If you have a sweet tooth, this short Lima tour is perfect for you!

 This is another great choice of the best Lima tours for foodies!
-So instead of just eating all of the wonderful food in Lima, you can learn how to make it yourself on a Lima cooking class tour!
+So instead of just eating all of the wonderful food in Lima, you can learn how to make it yourself on a guided cooking class experience!

 This particular cooking class goes for 4 hours and includes a visit to the local market to buy local ingredients.
 You can choose between making four different dishes (they even have a vegetarian option!)
-This Lima tour comes highly rated with 5/5 reviews!
+This tour in Lima comes highly rated with 5/5 reviews!

 10. Fountains and Folkloric Show Evening Lima Tour

 Lima has the largest outdoor fountain complex in the entire world!
 The Magic Water Circuit in Parque de la Reserva is made up of twelve fountains that perform a magical show with lights and music every night from Tuesday to Sunday!

 On this particular tour in Lima, not only do you visit this World Record-holding fountain, but you finish the night with a delicious dinner buffet and cultural dance performance.